xtdb/xtdb/docs/mvp.md

 CRUX is also a bi-temporal database, storing both business and transaction time.
 This enables corrections at past business time at a later transaction time.
 Queries can use both times to get consistent reads, as long as the data hasn't been evicted.
+Different source systems might have their own definition of business time which does not align with the CRUX transaction time, and this also allows to deal with integration concerns like when a message queue is down and data arrives later than it should.

 CRUX also supports eviction of past data, to play nicely with GDRP and similar concerns.
 The main transaction log topic contains only hashes,